documenso/documenso/README.md

 ## todos

-- Sendgrid setup and nodemailer-sendgrid SMTP hint
+- Sendgrid setup and nodemailer-sendgrid SMTP hint (import for interchangeability like SMTP)
 - Render Deploy YAML file or similar

 # Setup